-December 31, 2016 Level 1 Level 2 Level 3 Total
+December 31, 2017 Level 1 Level 2 Level 3 Total Impaired loans \$ - \$ - \$ 8 \$ 8 December 31, 2016 Level 1 Level 2 Level 3 Total Impaired loans \$ - \$ - \$ 10 \$ 10

-Impaired loans \$- \$- \$10 \$10

-December 31, 2015

-Other real estate owned - - 1,248 1,248

 Valuations of impaired loans are periodically performed by management, and the fair value of the loans is carried at the fair value of the underlying collateral less cost to foreclose, sell, and carry the collateral.
 Fair value of the underlying collateral is determined by an appraisal performed by a qualified independent appraiser.
-Other real estate owned is valued in a similar manner as impaired loans.

-Quantitative information about Level 3 fair value measurements - The range and weighted average of the significant unobservable inputs used to fair value Level 3 nonrecurring assets during the year ending December 31, 2015, along with the valuation techniques used, are shown in the following table.
-The unobservable inputs used to fair value Level 3 nonrecurring assets during the year ending December 31, 2016, were insignificant:
+Quantitative information about Level 3 fair value measurements - The range and weighted average of the significant unobservable inputs used to fair value Level 3 nonrecurring assets during the years ending December 31, 2017 and 2016, along with the valuation techniques used, are shown in the following table: